Walking Tour 3: Esplanade Ridge & Bayou St. John

 Best Times: Monday through Saturday, early or late morning.

 If you’re heading to City Park, the New Orleans Museum of Art, or the Jazz & Heritage Festival, consider some sightseeing in this overlooked region.
-We particularly enjoy the quiet, meandering stretch along St. John’s Bayou.
-Historically, the Esplanade Ridge area was Creole society’s answer to St. Charles Avenue—it’s an equally lush boulevard with stately homes and seemingly ancient trees stretching overhead.
+We particularly enjoy the quiet, meandering stretch along Bayou St. John.
+Historically, Esplanade Ridge was Creole society’s answer to St. Charles Avenue—another lush boulevard with stately homes and seemingly ancient trees stretching overhead.
 The lots are not quite as expansive as along St. Charles, so the grand front lawns are not in evidence.
 Originally home to the descendants of the earliest settlers, the avenue had its finest days toward the end of the 19th century, and some of the neighborhoods along its path have seen better days.
-Still, it’s closer to the soul of the city than St. Charles Avenue (read: regular people live here, whereas St. Charles always was and still is for the well-heeled).
+Still, it’s closer to the soul of the city than St. Charles Avenue (read: regular people live here, whereas St. Charles always was andis for the well-heeled).

-You can catch a bus on Esplanade Avenue at the French Quarter, headed toward the park and your starting point.
+You can catch a bus on Esplanade Avenue at Rampart Street, headed toward the park and your starting point.
 Otherwise, stroll (about 15 min.) up Esplanade Avenue to:

 1. 2023 Esplanade Ave., Charpentier House

-Originally a plantation home, this house was designed in 1861 for A. B. Charpentier and now operates as Ashton’s Bed & Breakfast.
+Originally a plantation home, this house was built in 1861 for A. B. Charpentier.
+It's now Ashton’s Bed & Breakfast, which maintains a Charpentier room.

 2. 2033–2035 Esplanade Ave., Widow Castanedo’s House